koltyakov/spfx-styled-components-sample/README.md

 [Full code](./src/webparts/themed/index.tsx)

-## Styled component
+## Styled components

-The basic way is to bypass theme variant down to styled component wrapper then using properties callbacks with consumption of corresponding theme properties.
+The basic way is to bypass theme variant down to styled components wrapper then using properties callbacks with consumption of corresponding theme variables.

 ```typescript
 import styled from 'styled-components';